The Essential Guide to Borough Market, London

 Fresh produce

 Organic fruit and vegetables are beautifully displayed throughout the market.
-I spotted purple asparagus (a first for me), irresistible berries, and an impressive variety of mushrooms.
+Expect seasonal surprises — I spotted purple asparagus (a first for me), irresistible berries, and an impressive variety of mushrooms.
 If you’re cooking something special and need a standout ingredient, this is the place to find it.

 Fish & seafood

-Furness Fish Markets has been trading for over 50 years and sells sustainably sourced fish from local classics like cod and haddock to seabream and squid.
-They’re happy to share cooking tips and recipe ideas, which is always a bonus.
+Trading for over 50 years, Furness sells sustainably sourced fish ranging from local classics like cod and haddock to seabream and squid.
+They’re generous with cooking tips and recipe ideas, which is always a bonus.

 Oysters

-Oysters aren’t everyone’s thing, but I love them.
-You’ll know you’ve picked the right place when you see people crowded around, slurping oysters and washing them down with a glass of chilled fizz.
+You’ll know you’ve found the right spot when you see people crowded around, slurping oysters and washing them down with a glass of chilled fizz.
 The Haward family have been cultivating Colchester Native oysters since the 1700s, and their oysters have even been awarded Slow Food Presidia status.

 Coffee & something sweet